Seamless whole-of-home Wi-Fi now easy with Wi-Fi 6/6E/7 (2024 update network guide)

 Rule #1 – you may need to keep your existing modem/router

-Pretty well all low-cost NBN reseller-supplied routers have a low Wi-Fi 5 or 6 signal strength.
+Pretty well all low-cost NBN reseller-supplied routers sell a low cost $150-300) Wi-Fi 6 AX modem/gateway.
 Think of these as 3-cylinder cars – adequate until you put them under loads like video streaming or gaming.

-However, the vast majority will have NBN Fibre to the Node and use a VDSL+ modem/Wi-Fi router.
+• Fibre-to-the-Node and use a VDSL2 modem/router gateway.
 You need to keep this in place and run an Ethernet cable from its LAN port (yellow) to the new Router’s WAN port (likely blue).
-Or, as you will see later, TP-Link has X20 and X73 DSL Mesh modem/ routers.
-Easy.
+If you use NBN for a landline as well, you will need at least one VoIP port to connect a phone.

 Rule #2 – Location, Location, Location